thePatmanMI/android-runtime-docs/generator/extend-class-interface.md

 ```

 # Remarks
 The current NativeScript runtime allows implementing a single interface at once.
-This may change in future.
+This is a subject of further rewrite and may change in future releases.

 # See Also
 * [How Extend Works](./how-extend-works.md)